 For more information related to this topic, see the Types of Work Separations section of TWC’s Especially for Texas Employers handbook.

-Visit www.texmed.org/HRhelp for all the ways TMA can help you manage human resources in your practice, including cutsomized, on-site staff training from TMA Practice Consulting and these customizable publications:
+Contact TMA Practice Consulting for help managing human resources in your practice, including customized, on-site staff training and access TMA customizable publications.

 TMA Practice E-Tips main page